-Newt eft found in the new balancing pond in Horton Country Park LNR
+Great Crested Newt eft found in the new balancing pond in Horton Country Park LNR

 Update: During September 2017 'Field Pond' in Horton Country Park LNR was part de-silted by the Lower Mole Partnership using funds provided by the Lower Mole Trust and Friends of Horton Country Park.
 In recent years 'Field Pond' has been successfully protected from dogs by a fence (See report under Objective 4).
-The pond is being closely monitored and the signs during summer 2018 were that its spectacular revival of recent years has been consolidated.
+The pond is being closely monitored and the signs during summer 2019 were that its spectacular revival of recent years has been consolidated.

-Field Pond in Horton Country Park LNR September 2017 and February 2018
+Field Pond in Horton Country Park LNR April 2019

-Field Pond in Horton Country Park LNR shortly after de-silting and again in December 2017
+Field Pond in Horton Country Park LNR shortly after de-silting in September 2017 and again in June 2019

-New: During early 2018 Rosebery Park pond was de-silted at the same time as much needed repairs to the collapsing pond edges.
-During 2019 aquatic vegetation will be planted on coir rolls secured to the pond edge and along with the much improved water quality and recently installed bat boxes it is hoped that Rosebery Park has had a significant biodiversity improvement.
+New: During early 2018 Rosebery Park pond was de-silted and in January 2019 coir rolls were installed along the pond edge and seeded with native plants to encourage wildlife.
+During summer 2019 the pond was abuzz with dragonflies!
+Along with the much improved water quality and recently installed bat boxes it is hoped that Rosebery Park has had a significant biodiversity improvement.